MegApril/police-staffing-analysis/README.md

 <img src="visuals/hours-worked-houly.png" alt="Right aligned" style="float: right; width:100%; height:auto;">

 #### By Month
-- SPD West spends between 14,411 - 17,363 hours on labor per month with the highest number of hours being worked in May.
-The median amount of time spent per call is 31 minutes, whereas the average amount of time spent per call is 120 minutes.
-The difference between these numbers can be explained by taking into consideration that the top 10% of calls consume 53% of labor.
-When there is a small amount of calls that have significantly larger amounts of time spent on them, the average is much higher than the median.
+SPD West averages between 14,411 and 17,363 labor hours per month, with May representing the peak workload period.

+The median service time per call is 31 minutes, while the mean service time is 120 minutes.
+This substantial gap reflects a highly skewed workload distribution: the top 10% of calls account for 53% of total labor hours.
+A relatively small number of highly time-intensive events significantly elevate the mean, while the median more accurately reflects a typical call.

+For staffing projections, the mean service time is recommended for calculating monthly workload allotments.
+Although it overstates the duration of a typical call, it more accurately captures total labor demand and provides a buffer for high-duration events that disproportionately consume resources.
+Using the median in this context would risk systematically underestimating required staffing levels.
 <img src="visuals/department-time-by-month.png" alt="Right aligned" style="float: right; width:100%; height:auto;">

 #### Onview vs. Dispatch vs. Non-Patrol